BijonDurjoy/Blog-app/README.md

 * Re-structure the homepage
 * Comment - Reply add for a valid user.
 * Like option addded for comment- reply.
 * Multiple Tags add for every post
+* Add View Count for every post

 ## Demo Video